 Users often know what they want when it comes to e-commerce paid search.
 They’re looking for the best deal, free shipping, and coupon codes.
 Your ad copy and paid search landing page will do a lot of work to get them to buy.

-For larger B2B landing page transactions, you need to provide content that offers the customer something of value.
+For more significant B2B landing page transactions, you need to provide content that offers the customer something of value.
 These conversions are slower and require a variety of decision-makers to weigh in.

 3. Who is your ad target?